alexjstubbs/8bit.cloud-client/updater/extra updates.md

 This file requires the information to update the other bits of Ignition but shouldn't be used to update Ignition itself other than the node_modules.

-This file need to be a bash file to be run by the updater script.
+This file need to be a bash file called "extra.sh" to be run by the updater script.

-A example is coming soon.